scotscottmca/CMAppCreation/README.md

 - Check write permissions on the output directory
 - Ensure network connectivity to the target server

-**PSMI Module Issues**
+**PSMSI Module Issues**
-- The script automatically installs PSMI module if missing
+- The script automatically attempts to install the PSMSI module from PowerShell Gallery
+- If PowerShell Gallery is unavailable, falls back to local PSMI.zip archive installation
-- Requires administrator privileges for module installation
+- Requires administrator privileges for module installation to system paths
+- Internet connectivity recommended for getting the latest version from PowerShell Gallery
-- PSMI.zip must be present in the script directory
+- In offline environments, ensure PSMI.zip is present in the script directory

 ### Validation Steps